shashank8987/Show-Time/readme.md

 <br/>
 <br/>

-- **Movie with it's other detail have been added to the recent movies list**
+- **Movie with it's detail will be added to the recent movies list**

 ![img15](./images/p12.png)
 <br/>